Lamb is meat from sheep that are less than one year old. This means that lamb is tender and full of nutrients, and tastes amazing.

 Consumption of lamb in Australia has maintained at historical levels, assisted by the successful advertising campaigns for Australia Day.
 However, lamb consumption worldwide is low – well below that of beef, pork and poultry.
 Drought conditions in much of Australia has resulted in a reduction of supply.

-Whilst AJ & PA McBride is especially focussed on producing high quality wool, the company also prides itself on the quality of lamb and sheep meat that is produced on our properties.
+Whilst AJ & PA McBride is especially focused on producing high quality wool, the company also prides itself on the quality of lamb and sheep meat that is produced on our properties.

 The Group's production of lamb is focused mainly on the Koniak portion of Konetta station, although the north eastern properties also have entered this market in recent times.
 The process of transferring weaners from other south east properties to Koniak is a mutually beneficial process, with Koniak's advantage of irrigated feed production allowing the other properties to relieve stocking pressure as the growing season ends.